nikkhilpareek/virtual_trading_app/README.md

-# Virtual Stock Trading App
+# STONKS - Virtual Stock Trading App
 A easy to use app for learning stock trading.
 Use the In-App Currency to buy/sell stocks and learn how the stock market works.

 > TEAM: Nikhil Pareek, Dhruv Sharma, Deepak Vishwakarma